Wesleyrbk/rabobankcase/readme.md

 1. Copy the script into a file with a `.bicep` extension.

+2. Make sure that the modules folder is copied over as well.

-2. Open Azure CLI.
+3. Open Azure CLI.

-3. Navigate to the directory containing the `.bicep` file.
+4. Navigate to the directory containing the `.bicep` file.

-4. Run the command `az deployment sub create --template-file ./<filename>.bicep --parameters resourceGroupName=<resource group name> location=<location>`
+5. Run the command `az deployment sub create --template-file ./<filename>.bicep --parameters resourceGroupName=<resource group name> location=<location>`

 Replace `<filename>` with the name of your `.bicep` file, `<resource group name>` with the name of your resource group and `<location>` with the desired Azure region (e.g., 'westus2').